Macil/redux-action-log/README.md

  longer before being culled.
 May be set to null to mean no checkpoints should be made (this is only sensible when no limit is used too).
 Defaults to 20.

-The function returns an object with the following properties:
+The function returns an ActionLog object with the following properties:
 * `enhancer`: Pass this to createStore once.
 * `getLog()`: Returns the object `{initialState, skipped, actions}`.
 * `setLimit(n)`: Change the limit option.
 This will cull the action log if